Azure/bicep-registry-modules/avm/res/network/virtual-network-gateway/README.md

 ### Example 3: _VPN Active Active with BGP settings_

-This instance deploys the module with the VPN Active Active with BGP settings.
+This instance deploys the module with the VPN Active Active with APIPA BGP settings.

 <details>